-The House of Bishops has announced its plans.
-According to the press release that announced the publication of the LLF resources on 9 November 2020, “It is anticipated that the period of church-wide learning and engagement would take place during 2021.
+The House of Bishops announced its plans in the press release that announced the publication of the LLF resources on 9 November 2020: “It is anticipated that the period of church-wide learning and engagement would take place during 2021.
 The House of Bishops would then bring the discernment and decision-making to a timely conclusion in 2022 which would then be put before Synod.”

-Given that the LLF process took three years to complete, this seems a very ambitious timescale for such a controversial and critically important next stage.
-The Campaign recognizes its urgency, but it must also be thorough or there will be no realistic chance of uniting the Church behind whatever ‘conclusion’ can be arrived at.
+Given that the LLF process took three years to complete, this seemed a very ambitious timescale for such a controversial and critically important next stage, and in fact it now seems that the ‘engagement, discernment and decision-making’ process will be extended into 2023.
+The Campaign hopes this will enable it to be thorough, or there will be no realistic chance of uniting the Church behind whatever ‘conclusion’ can be arrived at.